When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Are electric scooters better than e-bikes?

-I hope you’ve found this electric scooter buyer’s guide useful and it’s answered some of your questions regarding this great form of personal transport.
+I hope you’ve found this electric scooter buyer’s guide useful and that it’s answered some of your questions regarding this great form of personal transport.

 Electric scooters are definitely here to stay and they are going to play a big part in transporting people from A to B, particularly in urban environments.
 I would imagine in some areas, they’ll become as popular as bikes and e-bikes.